B0-B/blowtorch-transformer-api/README.md

 Generally speaking, LLMs are designed to continue (predict) word sequences, thus loading an LLM and generating from inputs like a started sentence, it will try to finish the sentence.
 For a chat-like experience, blowtorch exploits and tracks the context and initializes the chat with attributes (and character), which allows the AI to track the context and reason accordingly.

-First, to download and run an arbitrary huggingface model,even with specified checkpoint file
+First, to download and run an arbitrary huggingface model, even with specified checkpoint file

 ```python
 cl = client('llama-2-7b-chat.Q2_K.gguf',